+The subject site is located on the northwest corner of the intersection of Fremont Ave N and N 44th St in the north Fremont neighborhood.
 Single-family residences are adjacent to the north, south, and west.
-A single-story grocery store lies across Fremont Ave. to the east.
-The subject properties are situated on a zone boundary as the Neighborhood Commercial zone abuts a low rise multifamily zone along the western property line.
+A single-story grocery store is adjacent to the east.
+The site is situated on a zone boundary: the Neighborhood Commercial site abuts a low rise multifamily zone along the western property line.
 The majority of the site was rezoned from Neighborhood Commercial 2P-40 to Neighborhood Commercial 2P-55 (M) on April 19, 2019; a small portion of the site on the west edge of the north two parcels was rezoned from Low Rise 1 to Low Rise 1 (M) at that time.
 Minor arterial Fremont Ave N supports a range of low rise uses, including commercial, townhouse, single-family residential, multifamily residential, and mixed-use.
 There is a transition to smaller scale residential structures in the blocks to the east and west.

-A pedestrian-friendly and small-town atmosphere characterizes the northern edge of its Fremont neighborhood, which includes historic masonry structures, wood frame warehouses, and Craftsman residences dating to the early 1900s.
-There are also mid- to late-century three-and four-story multifamily buildings.
-The area has recently witnessed the replacement of older single-family residences with townhouse developments, as well as larger scale mixed-use buildings constructed in the neighborhood's commercial core to the south.
-This evolving context and mix of building types results in a mix of cladding with painted wood, cementitious fiber cement, stucco, metal, brick, stone, and concrete.
-Siting, setback, and massing patterns emerge based on building age and type resulting in a street wall divided by courtyards, setbacks, and parking lots.
+A pedestrian-friendly and small-town atmosphere characterizes the northern edge of the Fremont neighborhood.
+The neighborhood fabric includes historic masonry structures, wood frame warehouses, and Craftsman residences dating to the early 1900s and mid- to late-century three-and four-story multifamily buildings.
+The area has experienced a development trend in recent years of older singlefamily residences being replaced by townhouse developments, as well as larger scale mixed-use buildings constructed in the neighborhood's commercial core to the south.
+This evolving context and mix of building types results in a broad range of materiality that includes painted wood, cementitious fiber cement, stucco, metal, brick, stone, and concrete.
+Siting, setback, and massing patterns emerge based on building age and typology and result in an inconsistent street wall divided by courtyards, setbacks, and parking lots.
 Multiple projects in the vicinity are currently in review or under construction for proposed development, including 4316 Fremont Ave N and 720 N Allen Pl.